 Have a quick question for AIE staff or want to gain more clarity on the application process?
-Contact us directly by calling 609.984.7019, emailing Samantha Clarke, AIE Manager, at sclarke@yanjep.org, or popping in for one of our Zoom Office Hours.
-To register for Zoom Office Hours, visit njaie.org.
+Contact us directly by calling 609.243.9000 Ext.
+219, emailing mreid@yanjep.org or popping in for one of our Zoom Office Hours.
+To register for Zoom Office Hours, visit njaie.org/apply.